AbhijeetDhikale007/portfolio-svelte-5/README.md

 ![Portfolio Screenshot](/public/Screenshot.png)

 A more advanced personal portfolio website created using Svelte 5, UnoCSS, lenis, and a collection of other technologies.
-This website showcases my skills and education.
+This website showcases my skills, projects and education.

 ## Published from IDX